The Halo Flashpoint Noble Team Expansion is here with six MasterCraft Resin Spartans, two UNSC Man Cannons, and a new double-mat format in the box.

 - Pre-Order Halo: Flashpoint Now

-What are you building first with the Halo Flashpoint Noble Team Expansion, and do you think the double-mat format is the right move for Halo: Flashpoint?
+What model are you painting first from the Halo Flashpoint Noble Team Expansion, and do you think the double-mat format is the right move for the game?